Driver License FAQ

 You have the right to be represented by an attorney at your own expense, or you may represent yourself.
 If you have a court appointed attorney, they will ordinarily not represent you at the administrative hearing.
 You may request that the Department subpoena the arresting officer or other witnesses to appear at the hearing.
 Contact the Hearing Officer at least two weeks in advance if you wish to have a witness subpoenaed.
 You may question the witnesses that appear.
 You may review the police report or other documents submitted as evidence.
 You may present evidence, call your own witnesses, and testify on your own behalf.

-What happens at the administrative hearing?
+What happens at the DOL administrative hearing in Washington?

 All hearings are tape-recorded.
 The Hearing Officer will begin by “going on the record.”
 This means the tape recorder will be turned on and the hearing will start.
 The Hearing Officer will announce the hearing, review the issues to be decided, and identify the prepared exhibits (such as a copy of the police report).
 You may “object” to the admission of evidence or testimony.
 If you “object,” the Hearing Officer will decide whether to admit that evidence.
 The Hearing Officer will “swear in” all witnesses and listen to the testimony.
 You may testify, present evidence, cross-examine any of the state’s witnesses, and bring witnesses.

-What happens after the administrative hearing?
+What happens after the DOL administrative hearing in Washington?

 The Hearing Officer will mail you a written decision typically two weeks or more after the hearing.
 The decision will either 1) dismiss the suspension or revocation of your license; or 2) uphold the suspension or revocation of your license.
 If the Hearing Officer dismisses the action, the suspension or revocation will be cancelled.
 However, if the Department’s action is upheld, you will be notified of the effective date of suspension or revocation.
 You will also be given information on the steps that must be taken to reinstate your driving privileges following the suspension or revocation.